 3. Look closely at your credit card statement

 Check your credit card statement regularly and look out for any transactions that you didn’t authorise.
 These may only be small sums – sometimes scammers will charge your card less than $10, or as little as a few cents, because this is much less noticeable than one big sum.
 But they may keep charging you this amount regularly.
 Report any suspected fraudulent transactions.

 4. Keep your card safe at all times

 Know where your card is and keep it safe.
 If it is lost or stolen, take action immediately.
-If you’ve misplaced your card, you can temporarily block it through Westpac One®.
+If you’ve misplaced your card, you can temporarily block it through Westpac One® online banking.
 Card Blocker allows you to temporarily block and unblock your card instantly.
-When you find your card you can simply unblock it.
+When you find your card, you can simply unblock it.

 5. Don’t email your credit card details to anyone